fukamachi/mito/README.markdown

 #### :col-type Options

-The following are the valid keywords for :col-type
+The following are valid keywords for :col-type in the `deftable` definition above.

 ```common-lisp
 :serial